freizl/haskell-okta/examples/login-with-okta/README.md

 2. Custom AS's AccessToken `aud` is what admin customized, default to `api:default` which can be customized at Admin UI (Security -> API).
    AcessToken is intend to be used by your resource server hence shall be able to verify the AccessToken

+# TODO

+## Refactoring (change to as playground)

+1. specify parameters from UI (redirect URI, scopes, response type etc)
+  - need to 'remember' the parameters for `/callback` endpoint, which could have either `code` or `id_token`, `access_token`
+2. be able to generate `/authorize` url and redirect to okta for login
+3. redirect to customized siw page
+  - use saved parameters at step 1 to render widget
+  - on success, widget may redirect to `/callback` endpoint
+  - or call widget's `successHandler`
+4. callback handlers for
+  - `web code` flow (exchange code for tokens in server side)
+  - implicit/pkce flow (exchange code in client side or just obtain tokens from uri)

+## What if it is app used by many people?